robotics-upo/marsupial_simulator/README.md

 ## Dependencies

-The UAV simulator use quadrotor_ign_utils.
+The UAV simulator use quadrotor_ign_utils and mav_comm package.
 Please follow the install instructions of the package:

 ```
 your_catkin_ws/src> git clone https://github.com/robotics-upo/quadrotor_ign_utils
+your_catkin_ws/src> git clone https://github.com/ethz-asl/mav_comm
 ```

 The UGV simulator uses the ARCO simulator from IdMind.
 In the source folder of your workspace: